What is an ag lab?

 Founded by the University of Reading in 1951, the Museum of English Rural Life (MERL) houses objects, archives, photographs, film and books, recording changes in the countryside and the lives of ag labs.

 The museum’s website is excellent – attractive, easy to use and navigate, with plenty of useful information presented in a visually-stimulating, digestible way.

+Most useful for family history purposes is the Collections section, which gives an introduction to MERL’s collections along different themes.
 You can also search the museum’s catalogue online to find out if it’s worth a visit.
 The database covers the main MERL collection (library, photographs, archives and objects) and the Bibliography of British and Irish Rural History.

 A digital copy of celebrated work The Village Labourer, by J L and Barbara Hammond, originally published in 1911.